The 2013 Bernard J Lechner Award

-WASHINGTON, May 9, 2012 – The Advanced Television Systems Committee (ATSC) today announced that S. Merrill Weiss is the 2012 recipient of its highest technical honor, the Bernard J. Lechner Outstanding Contributor Award.
-The presentation was made during the ATSC Annual Meeting at the Ronald Reagan International Trade Center this week.
+WASHINGTON, May 9, 2013 – The Advanced Television Systems Committee (ATSC) today announced that Mark A. Aitken is the 2013 recipient of its highest technical honor, the Bernard J. Lechner Outstanding Contributor Award.
+The presentation was made during the ATSC Annual Meeting at the Ronald Reagan International Trade Center.

 Past recipients of the ATSC Lechner Award: